Subscription Modal Banner

 Note that a trip is considered cancelled only if you were unable to embark on your trip.

-For instance, after booking your plane tickets to Bali, a volcano eruption caused a closure of the airports.
+For instance, after booking your flight tickets to Bali, a volcanic eruption caused a closure of the airports.
 Authorities are unable to determine when it would be safe for flights to resume, so you decide to cancel your holiday.

 In this case, you can make a claim under your policy’s trip cancellation benefits.